HISPlayer/Unreal_Engine_Media_Player/README.md

 <br>

+## 📣NEW!: ✨
-## NEW!: HISPlayer Video Upload and Hosting
+>**HISPlayer Video Upload and Hosting**
+>
 >HISPlayer now allows you to upload and host your local video files directly from your computer and convert them into HLS/DASH streams.
-Then you can embed and play them with our Unreal Engine Streaming Player Plugin inside your Unreal Engine games and apps across multiple platforms.
-With this powerful feature, it is now easier than ever before to include video streaming inside your Unreal (UE) application.
+Then you can embed and play them with our Unreal Engine Streaming Player SDK inside your Unreal Engine games and apps across multiple platforms.
+With this powerful feature, it is now easier than ever before to include video streaming inside your Unreal (UE) projects.
 >
 >We help you with the full end-to-end setup, **[start your FREE trial here!](https://dashboard.hisplayer.com/signup)**